Warning: Undefined array key 0 in /home/i2pcom/public_html/wp-content/plugins/simplybook/simplybook.php on line 112

 One of the problems faced by digital nomads was noted as an irregular power supply, and now there is a solution in sight.

-Nissan tapped Foster+Partners expertise in urban planning to propose a more efficient system to charge electric vehicles in urban environments.
+Nissan tapped Foster+Partners expertise in urban planning and thermoplastic line markings to propose a more efficient system to charge electric vehicles in urban environments.

 Their solution was to get rid of the charging point as a ‘thing’ all together.